ImplFerris/microbit-book/src/abstraction-layers.md

 Let's start from the highest level of abstraction down to the lowest.

+> Note: Throughout this book, we will use whichever crate best fits the needs of each exercise.
+Some exercises may use a Board Support Package (BSP), while others may rely directly on the Hardware Abstraction Layer (HAL).

 ## Board Support Package (BSP)

 A BSP, also referred as Board Support Crate in Rust, tailored to specific development boards.
 It combines the HAL with board-specific configurations, providing ready to use interfaces for onboard components like LEDs, buttons, and sensors.
 This allows developers to focus on application logic instead of dealing with low-level hardware details.  micro:bit also has Board support crate, you can find it [here](https://crates.io/crates/microbit-v2).